bitsofcotton/p0/README.md

 # Tips
 If original function is some n-markov or just continuous, they have invariant structure on short ranges.

+# Tips
+A longer invariants includes shorter invariant in trivial, but if the structure changes frequently worse fast than longer range, this fails.
+So to avoid this, we predict with each invariants shorter than input argument.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing